madelyneh/LIRI-Node-App/README.md

   <div style="text-align:center"><img src="assets/images/Liri-Help.png" style = "width: 350px"></div>

  * The second argument is the term that will be searched in the API call.
-After the API call a string of information about the song/band/movie will be `console.log()` to the command line and written to a text file called [log.txt](./assets/log.txt).
+After the API call, a string of information about the song/band/movie is constructed from the JSON object, and is `console.log()` to the command line and written to a text file called [log.txt](./assets/log.txt).

     * Examples of the application response: